tgreer812/7dtd_azure_vm/Backend/proposal.md

 In future we can extend the player object with additional fields (steam id, score, etc.).

 ### 4. POST `/api/server/start`
 Starts the server/VM if it is not already running.
 Returns the updated status object.
+After calling this endpoint, the client is expected to poll `/api/server/status` periodically (e.g., every 10 seconds) to detect when the server has fully booted.

 ### 5. POST `/api/server/stop`
 Stops the server/VM.
 Returns the updated status object.